How Banks can help build Web 3.0

 This system takes the form of a blockchain-based Machine Learning Marketplace which leverages private Machine Learning, allows for training on sensitive private data without revealing its contents, and blockchain-based incentives, which allow these systems to attract the best data and models to make them smarter.

 I believe these marketplaces will transition us out of the current era of Web 2.0 data monopolies into a Web 3.0 era of open competition for data and algorithms, where both are reciprocally monetized.
-Banks today are in a prime position to help become the backbone for this solution, pivot their existing business model and help consumers store and generate value from one of their most valuable assets, their personal data.
+Banks today are in a prime position to help become the backbone for this solution, by embracing Open Banking, pivoting their existing business model, and helping consumers store and generate value from one of their most valuable assets, their personal data.

 If you like what you've read, vote for the full article to be included in the upcoming AI Book !